-WSO2 ESB's Java Message Service (JMS) transport allows you to easily send and receive messages to queues and topics of any JMS service that implements the JMS specification.
-The following sections describe how you can tune the JMS transport of WSO2 ESB for better performance.
+The Java Message Service (JMS) transport of the WSO2 Enterprise Integrator (WSO2 EI) allows you to easily send and receive messages to queues and topics of any JMS service that implements the JMS specification.
+The following sections describe how you can tune the JMS transport of WSO2 EI for better performance.

 Increase the maximum number of JMS proxies

-If you create several JMS proxy services in WSO2 ESB, you will see a message similar to the following:
+If you create several JMS proxy services in WSO2 EI, you will see a message similar to the following:

 This issue occurs when you do not have enough threads available to consume messages from JMS queues.
 The maximum number of concurrent consumers (that is, the number of JMS proxies) that can be deployed is limited by the base transport worker pool that is used by the JMS transport.
 You can configure the size of this worker pool using the system properties

 lst_t_max.
-Note that increasing these values will also increase the memory consumption, becuase the worker pool will allocate more resources.
+Note that increasing these values will also increase the memory consumption, because the worker pool will allocate more resources.

 Similarly, you can configure the current number and the anticipated number of outbound JMS proxies using the system properties